20 March 1976

-Chester Charles Bennington a.k.a “Chazy Chaz” (born March 20, 1976) is the vocalist and co-writer of the band Linkin Park and former vocalist and writer of Grey Daze.
-He also has a side-project - Dead By Sunrise.
+Chester Charles Bennington a.k.a "Chazy Chaz" (born March 20, 1976, died July 20, 2017) was the vocalist and co-writer of the band Linkin Park and former vocalist and writer of Grey Daze.
+He also had a side-project - Dead By Sunrise.
 When he was younger he practiced singing every day until his lungs and throat were sore to get the voice that he has now.
-He is notable for aggressive singing, screamed vocals, as well as melodic singing
+He was notable for aggressive singing, screamed vocals, as well as melodic singing

 Chester was born March 20, 1976 and grew up in Phoenix, Arizona.
 Chester's first instrument was the piano.
 While Chester was growing up he was in a number of bands.
 He played various instruments, but mainly he was a vocalist.
 He never settled in a full time band until 1992, when he joined Grey Daze.
 The band disbanded in 1997 and he moved on to Linkin Park.